m-anand/INFOBAR/Readme.md

 ![Post Processed Viewer](help/PostViewer.png)

-## Preprocessing steps
+## Preprocessing and Postprocessing steps
 INFOBAR requires the data to be processed through FSL.
 Preprocessing involves:
-1. Motion correction
+1. Head movement correction by volume-realignment to the middle volume using MCFLIRT.
-2. 4D mean intensity normalization
+2. Global 4D mean intensity normalization.
-3. Spatial smoothing (6mm FWHM)
+3. Spatial smoothing (e.g. 6mm FWHM)

+Importantly, no temporal filtering should be applied at this stage of processing.

+Postprocessing includes nuisance regression: WM, CSF & linear trend and high-pass filtering

 ## Settings